Training Diffusion Policies via Prior-Mapping Co-Evolution: Why Generative Policies Are Hard to Update with Standard Policy Gradients

 \section{Why Generative Policies Are Hard to Update with Standard Policy Gradients}

-In this appendix, we provide a structural explanation for why expressive generative policies---notably diffusion and flow-matching (FM) policies---are difficult to optimize with standard online policy gradients.
-The key message is simple: classical policy-gradient estimators are stable only when \emph{at least one} of three tractability routes is available.
-Diffusion and FM policies break all three routes in practice, which makes direct action-space optimization expensive, noisy, and often unstable.
+In this appendix, we provide a structural analysis of why expressive generative policies—notably diffusion and flow-matching (FM) policies—can be difficult to optimize with standard online policy gradients.
+The core argument is straightforward: classical policy-gradient estimators remain stable only when \emph{at least one} of three tractability conditions is met.
+Diffusion and FM policies inherently violate all three conditions, making direct action-space optimization computationally expensive, optimization-sensitive, and prone to instability.

-\subsection{Three classical routes to policy gradients}
+\subsection{Three Classical Routes to Policy Gradients}